robphoenix/IPA/README.md

 [netaddr](https://github.com/drkjam/netaddr) library as a means to learning Elixir.

-As such, it enables the creation of an ip address struct, using the `IPA.address/1` function.
+As such, it enables the creation of an IP address struct, using the `IPA.address/1` function.
 All the functions in this library expect the IP address to be given as a string.